-- a.
-The Upper-Year Workshops and Resources Manager shall be responsible to the Head Manager and the Director of Academics. - b.
-The Upper-Year Workshops and Resources Manager shall be responsible for: - .
-Overseeing the resource library and taking inventory of the textbooks for upper-year courses. - ii.
-Overseeing the creation of all online resources and workbooks for upperyear courses. - iii.
+a.
+The Upper-Year Workshops and Resources Manager shall be responsible to the Head Manager and the Director of Academics.

+b.
+The Upper-Year Workshops and Resources Manager shall be responsible for:

+i.
+Overseeing the resource library and taking inventory of the textbooks for upper-year courses.

+ii.
+Overseeing the creation of all online resources and workbooks for upperyear courses.

+- iii.
 Posting online resources for upper-year courses. - iv.
 Deciding which workshops will be run for upper-year courses. - v.
 Overseeing workshop registration for upper-year courses. - vi.
 Workshop registration emails for upper-year courses. - vii.
 Posting of solutions for workshops for upper-year courses. - viii.
-Booking rooms for workshops for upper-year courses.
+Booking rooms for workshops for upper-year courses. - K.3.4 Marketing Manager a.
+The Marketing Manager shall be responsible to the Head Manager and the Director of Academics.